Time-energy uncertainty relation for noisy quantum metrology: Many-body system subject to i.i.d. amplitude damping noise

-For our numerical calculations, we employed the standard Python \emph{NumPy} and \emph{SciPy} toolboxes along with \emph{QuTip}~\cite{R64,R65}.
-Our source code is published on \emph{Github}~\cite{R66}.
-To compute the trace terms in~\eqref{z:3YnRZBPm.g17} we express $\ket\psi$ and $\bar{H}\ket\psi$ as superpositions of a small number of computational basis vectors over the $n$ sites.
+For our numerical calculations, we employed the standard Python \emph{NumPy} and \emph{SciPy} toolboxes along with \emph{QuTip}~\cite{R67,R68}.
+Our source code is published on \emph{Github}~\cite{R69}.
+To compute the trace terms in~\eqref{z:3YnRZBPm.g17} we express $\lvert {\psi}\rangle $ and $\bar{H}\lvert {\psi}\rangle $ as superpositions of a small number of computational basis vectors over the $n$ sites.
 The traces then factorize into tensor factors enabling their efficient computation.
 For the spin-coherent state we work with the local $X$ basis instead of the $Z$ basis, such that the spin-coherent state becomes a basis state in this picture.
-The direct computation of the Fisher information is performed via an eigenvalue decomposition of the full $n$-body noisy probe state $\rho_B$ to transform the anti-commutator equation $\frac12`\big{\rho_B, R} = \mathcal{N}(-i[H,\psi])$ in a basis where $\rho_B$ is diagonal, and then solving element-wise to determine $R$.
-The ad hoc lower bound is computed by numerically solving the symmetric logarithmic derivative in a restricted subspace consisting of the computational basis vectors that appear in the decomposition of the probe state and those bit-strings that are close by in Hamming distance.
-The resulting value is guaranteed to be a lower bound, because the map that projects the state down to any subspace of the state space is a trace-non-increasing, completely positive map for which one can apply the data-processing inequality satisfied by the Fisher information~\cite{R18} (see \cref{z:x2KvR6Lo6ilw} in \cref{z:KH4B5FtzQ1kE} for details).
+The direct computation of the Fisher information is performed via an eigenvalue decomposition of the full $n$-body noisy probe state $\rho_B$ to transform the anticommutator equation $\frac12\bigl\{\rho_B, R\bigr\} = \mathcal{N}(-i[H,\psi])$ in a basis where $\rho_B$ is diagonal, and then solving elementwise to determine $R$.
+The ad hoc lower bound is computed by numerically solving the symmetric logarithmic derivative in a restricted subspace consisting of the computational basis vectors that appear in the decomposition of the probe state and those bitstrings that are close by in Hamming distance.
+The resulting value is guaranteed to be a lower bound, because the map that projects the state down to any subspace of the state space is a trace-nonincreasing, completely positive map for which one can apply the data-processing inequality satisfied by the Fisher information~\cite{R18} (see \cref{z:x2KvR6Lo6ilw} in \cref{z:KH4B5FtzQ1kE} for details).
+It is likely the quantum Fisher information in this setting can also be computed based on existing techniques, such as those introduced in Refs.~\cite{R20,R30,R52,R70}.